CodeByHarri/ColourSauce/README.md

 ColourSauce: Colours From The Sauce
 ===================================

-*You buy you some orange, how long’s that going to last in your fridge?
+*You buy you some orange juice, how long’s that going to last in your fridge?
 Couple days, maybe?
 That’s the juice.
 How long does BBQ sauce last in your fridge?
 A while.
 That’s the sauce, man.
 It sticks around.
 It’s thick, hard to move.*

 <p align="center">
 <img src="figure/kermit.gif" id="id" class="class" style="width:150.0%;height:100.0%" />